metachris/RPIO/documentation/source/index.rst

 * ``rpio`` - command line program
 * ``rpio-curses`` - rpio with a graphical user interface for the terminal

 ``rpio-curses``
 ---------------
-``rpio-curses`` is a curses-based graphical user interface for the terminal.
-It updates the gpio infos (function and state) every second by default.
-Here are a few screenshots:
+``rpio-curses`` is a graphical user interface for the terminal to inspect and manipulate GPIOs.
+Its part of RPIO since version 0.8.4.
+With ``rpio-curses`` you can see all GPIOs on the board with function and state, and change every possible parameter.
+The list is updated every second, and instantly if you change something.
+Here are a few screenshots of it in action:

 * http://imgur.com/rOl9VvG
 * http://imgur.com/iB1LkW6